BenoitSerrano/doctolib-vaccine-appointment-checker/README.md

 # Doctolib vaccine appointment checker

-This script regularly checks whether new appointments for COVID vaccination have been released.
-Whenever it occurs, an email is sent to the set email address.
+This script checks every 10 minutes whether new appointments for COVID vaccination have been released.
+Whenever it occurs, a SMS is sent to the set phone number.

 ## How to run